EXPLORE-Bench: Egocentric Scene Prediction with Long-Horizon Reasoning: Related Work

 {\bf Long-horizon Video Benchmarks.} Recently, a growing number of benchmarks \cite{wu2024longvideobench, zhou2025mlvu, fu2025video, huang2025online, song2024moviechat, yue2023movie101, mangalam2023egoschema} for long-horizon video understanding and reasoning have emerged, providing standardized platforms for evaluating models’ capabilities in temporal modeling, cross-frame relation extraction, and high-level semantic reasoning.
 These benchmarks emphasize sustained comprehension over long durations, requiring models to maintain long-term memory, track evolving events and object states, and integrate information across distant segments to answer queries about global narratives or long-range dependencies.
 Nevertheless, current long-horizon video benchmarks primarily test coarse event-level understanding, leaving the evaluation of multi-step, fine-grained state changes induced by sequences of atomic actions largely under-explored.
 Our EXPLORE-Bench instead assesses long-horizon egocentric scene prediction by requiring models to infer the final scene state after executing a sequence of atomic actions, with an emphasis on global scene changes involving multiple objects.

-{\bf Egocentric Benchmarks.} Egocentric benchmarks have rapidly expanded in recent years to probe models from the first-person perspective.
-Existing benchmarks evaluate a broad spectrum of abilities, including recognition \cite{yang2024egochoir,perrett2025hd}, memory \cite{zhou2025x,yang2025egolife}, understanding \cite{liu2026benchmarking,chen2025grounded,fan2019egovqa,jia2022egotaskqa}, planning \cite{yang2025embodiedbench,zhao2025urbanvideo}, forecasting \cite{yu2025hero,zhang2025egoreact}, and reasoning \cite{wu2025st,yan2025teleego}.
+{\bf Egocentric Benchmarks.} Contrary to works that focus on the exocentric view \cite{luo2022learning, yang2023grounding, zhai2023exploring}, egocentric benchmarks probe models from the first-person perspective.
+Existing benchmarks evaluate a broad spectrum of abilities, including recognition \cite{yang2024egochoir,perrett2025hd}, memory \cite{zhou2025x,yang2025egolife}, understanding \cite{liu2026benchmarking,chen2025grounded,fan2019egovqa,jia2022egotaskqa}, planning \cite{yang2025embodiedbench,zhao2025urbanvideo}, generation \cite{yu2025hero,zhang2025egoreact,han2025touch}, and reasoning \cite{wu2025st,yan2025teleego}.
 Several benchmarks \cite{yuaneoc,dang2025ecbench,cheng2024egothink,zhou2025egotextvqa,li2025egocross} also emphasize broader embodied evaluation across tasks and settings.
 These efforts collectively demonstrate the promise of egocentric data for assessing embodied intelligence.
 Despite this progress, existing egocentric benchmarks do not include the task of egocentric scene prediction with long-horizon reasoning.
 Our task formulation differs from other egocentric reasoning benchmarks in that it requires reasoning over \emph{action sequences} rather than videos, which better simulates an agent's reasoning after planning actions but before execution.
 In terms of data, we provide structured scene annotations with objects, attributes, and relations, enabling systematic evaluation of scene-level predictions.